Law, Healthy Diets and Obesity Prevention

 Introduction

 Two of the main characteristics of law are that it is binding and subject to enforcement.
-As such, it imposes a degree of external constraint on its addressees which may not be popular with powerful economic actors, including food businesses.
+As such, it imposes a degree of external constraint on its addresses which may not be popular with powerful economic actors, including food businesses.
 As is well-known, industries have developed a range of tactics to oppose legal rules which would not foster their interests – namely impede their ability to make profits, often to the detriment of public health.
 In particular, they have not hesitated to engage in costly litigation to have these rules annulled or even delay their entry into force.
-To ensure that these tactics are not unduly successful, public authorities entrusted with the powers to regulate food labelling, to restrict the marketing of unhealthy food or to impose food taxes, should not be intimated to act where public health so requires.
+To ensure that these tactics are not unduly successful, public authorities entrusted with the powers to regulate food labeling, to restrict the marketing of unhealthy food or to impose food taxes, should not be intimated to act where public health so requires.

 However, strong political will is not a sufficient condition for the law to be used effectively to promote healthier diets and thereby prevent obesity: policy makers must also learn to anticipate legal challenges and ensure that the legal measures they adopt are able to withstand such challenges.
 To do so, they need to understand the legal constraints within which they need to operate.
 Indeed, legal rules do not exist in a vacuum and must be integrated within a pre-existing set of rules.
 In particular, the hierarchy of legal norms requires that laws on food labelling, food marketing or food taxes comply with higher laws, not least rules of a constitutional nature and those derived from international law.
 Failure to do so entails significant risks for public authorities: a rule may be challenged before competent courts and tribunals in a judicial review action and may be annulled if non-compliance is established.
 This could lead to a waste of precious time, as the regulatory process would have to start all over again.
 Not only would it be costly for the public purse, but it may also have significant regulatory chill effects, deterring from the adoption of further public health measures.